AdaCore/training_material/courses/fundamentals_of_ada/065_discriminated_records.rst

       S : String (1..80);
       A : array (M ..
 K*L) of Integer;

-* We would like an object with a maximum length, but current length is variable
+* We would like an object with a maximum length and a variable current length

-   + Like a string or a stack
+   + Like a queue or a stack
    + Need two pieces of data

       * Array contents